The aim of the

 - nosilec: Matjaž Jurič

-In the Web Programming course will perform an overview of technologies that are used within the web, web servers, web browsers and web applications.
+In the Web Programming course will perform an overview of technologies that are used within the web, web servers, web browsers, web applications and blockchain.

 The goal of the course is to give students an overview of heterogeneous technologies and provide capability for autonomous learning of new technologies in development and a special emphasis will be given on a full-stack development.